marian-scientific/proposals/RFP001 - HOHMO/submitted proposals/IRON-JAR/README.md

-# IRON JAR - Iron fillings in a Leyden Jar as a Solutions to Human-Observable Homemade Microcontroller Output
+# IRON JAR - Iron fillings in a Leyden Jar as a Solution to Human-Observable Homemade Microcontroller Output
 *Anthony Fernandez*

 A microcontroller’s GPIO does not have the capabilities to drive large equipment or devices that require lots of power, but with properties of electrostatics